-Once you've got your hands on an audio interface you’ll be able to plug in microphones, electric guitars, synths and other instruments – perhaps even MIDI equipment, too – and to hook up a pair of studio monitors and studio headphones.
+Once you've got your hands on an audio interface you’ll be able to plug in everything from microphones and electric guitars, to synths and other instruments – perhaps even MIDI equipment, too – and you'll have no problem hooking up a pair of studio monitors and studio headphones.